SSMCOC Accounts Receivable Policy

 Collection of Accounts Receivables for Membership Dues:

-The collection of unpaid membership dues is the responsibility of the Membership & Business Development Leader.
+The collection of unpaid membership dues is the responsibility of the Membership & Business Development Leader in conjunction with the Administrative Services Officer.
 The following procedure is to be utilized under his or her direction to collect past due invoices for membership dues:

 30 days past due: email a copy of the statement along with a letter explaining the benefits of membership, including a list of recent and upcoming Chamber activities.
-Visit the member in person to see if they are receiving the invoices and to confirm the member’s contact information is correct.
+Contact the member to verify that they are receiving the invoices and to confirm the member’s contact information is correct.
 Verify and update the information.

-60 days past due: send a copy of the statement to the member by regular mail and call the member to see if there is a problem that can be addressed.
+90 days past due: send a copy of the statement to the member by regular mail or email and call the member to see if there is a problem that can be addressed.
 Mail, email or fax an additional copy of invoice, if requested.
 All future commitments and or sponsorships agreed upon between the member and Chamber shall be suspended until the account is brought current.

 Collection of Past Due Invoices for all other Chamber Receivables: